Access to detention facilities

 Lawyers have to hold a power of attorney from the foreigner held in detention.
 In some cases, lawyers have not been allowed access to detention centre on the ground that they had not had their lawyer’s card validated by the Bar Association.

-Visits are authorised by the Head of the Centre or his or her legal representative.
+Visits are authorised by the Head of the Centre or their legal representative.
 In the absence of cooperation Protocols, visits by NGO representatives are authorised by the Director of the IGI Migration Directorate.

 Media and politicians have access to detention centres if their request is approved.